Holiday House Cleaning Tips

 You can make it painless.
 You need: 1.
 To have a plan, and 2. to delegate - just a little.
 Here's what to do:

-Christmas Eve: No matter what your holiday traditions are, some things are constant.
+Christmas Eve: Regardless of your holiday traditions, some things remain constant.
 The house will be a mess.
 You have to eat.
 You want to wear nice (preferably clean) clothes.
 You want a fire in the fireplace and music.

 Assign tasks before the Big Day arrives and let the other family members help with preparation.

 Cooking: Well, that's you.
 And maybe your mom if she's visiting.
 Try to work ahead as much as possible.
-Make your menu and your grocery list, and shop today!
+Create your menu and grocery list, and head to the store today!
 Early if possible.

-Cook everything you can ahead of time.
+Cook as much as you can ahead of time.
 Make a plan for what goes into the oven and when.
-You may have to borrow the oven of a vacationing neighbor.
+You may need to borrow an oven from a vacationing neighbor.
 If that's a possibility, work it out with her now.

 Holiday house cleaning tips: There's no sense in doing too much too soon, especially if you're a messy cook like me or if you have kids.